SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: Abstract

 \section{Abstract}

-In healthcare, risk assessment of different patient outcomes has for long time been based on survival analysis, i.e.\ modeling time-to-event associations.
+In healthcare, risk assessment of patient outcomes has been based on survival analysis for a long time, i.e.\ modeling time-to-event associations.
 However, conventional approaches rely on data from a single time-point, making them suboptimal for fully leveraging longitudinal patient history and capturing temporal regularities.
 Focusing on clinical real-world data and acknowledging its challenges, we utilize latent variable models to effectively handle irregular, noisy, and sparsely observed longitudinal data.
-We propose SeqRisk, a method that combines variational autoencoder (VAE) or longitudinal VAE (LVAE) with a transformer encoder and Cox proportional hazards module for risk prediction.
-SeqRisk captures long-range interactions, improves patient trajectory representations, enhances predictive accuracy and generalizability, as well as provides partial explainability for sample population characteristics in attempts to identify high-risk patients.
-We demonstrate that SeqRisk performs competitively compared to existing approaches on both simulated and real-world datasets.
+We propose SeqRisk, a method that combines variational autoencoder (VAE) or longitudinal VAE (LVAE) with a transformer-based sequence aggregation and Cox proportional hazards module for risk prediction.
+SeqRisk captures long-range interactions, enhances predictive accuracy and generalizability, as well as provides partial explainability for sample population characteristics in attempts to identify high-risk patients.
+SeqRisk demonstrated robust performance under conditions of increasing sparsity, consistently surpassing existing approaches.

-\paragraph*{Data and Code Availability} We utilize a synthetic survival simulation based on the MNIST dataset, and a real dataset comprising coronary heart disease (CHD).
-The code for both the MNIST survival simulation and SeqRisk model will be available upon manuscript acceptance.
-Legislative restrictions apply with CHD patient data in releasing sensitive personal health registry information without the appropriate permission.